 - Performs receptionist duties, including answering incoming calls and routing callers or responding to inquiries as appropriate; responds to or helps coordinate responses to phone requests.

-- Assists with special projects, such as convention guest lists, National PTA correspondence, and others as assigned.
+- Assists with special projects, as assigned.

 - Follows all established procedures.

 - Attends meetings, as requested

 - Highly organized and detail-oriented